Gift a Dog for Christmas?

 Christmas is just around the corner.
 Most people I know are preparing for Christmas, either decorating their homes or shopping for gifts.
 Many children may have a dog on their wish list, some adults too.
 I understand the desire to share one’s life with a dog.
 My dogs have given me such joy that I really cannot imagine my life without them.
 I know I give my dogs joy as well.
 I see the light in their eyes when they look at me and my heart beats a little warmer.
 Is it a good idea to gift a dog for christmas?
 Lets run through some things to help you decide.

 If your family is new to dog ownership, then I suggest that you do some research first.
 I have many pages here that can help you with that.
-Why you should adopt instead of buy from a breeder, or What is the best dog for me Part One, or What is the best dog for me Part two, Part three is coming soon.
+Why you should adopt instead of buy from a breeder, or What is the best dog for me Part One, or What is the best dog for me Part two, Part three can be found here.
 To start your dog right, read What is seperation anxiety in dogs?, so you know what can happen when you make certain mistakes.
 There is the page called Indoor dog versus outdoor dog? if you are thinking about having a dog to live outside.
 If you are still in the reading mood, then there are the pages on feeding under Healthy Dog and the pages on training under Well Behaved Dog.
 You may want to read all that later, so back to my original question.

 These days there is a great push to adopt a dog from a rescue…

 instead of going to a breeder for a purebred dog.
 The dogs from humane societies and rescues are generally not free so you will in essence be buying a dog, even though they use the terms ‘adopt’ and ‘rescue’.
 Depending on the size and volume of one of these adoption agencies, you may have a choice of puppies to older dogs.
 Some may be purebreds, but most will be cross bred and mixed breeds.
 Some of these dogs as in the puppies, will be blank slates, just waiting for you to put in the training.